 “There is a significant amount of underreporting by men, and also women.”

 He says they’re often afraid to admit to police that their spouse is abusing them.

 “They’re afraid to contact the police because they fear they’re the ones that are going to be in trouble.”

 “The first answer is: ‘But I still love them’.
 Obviously, the price of love is too high when these type of things happen.”

-Two talking points Cook brought up with us, apply directly to Tom’s 2017 attack, when Shannon attacked him in his sleep, and later with a hammer.
+Two talking points Cook brought up with us apply directly to Tom’s 2017 attack, when Shannon went after him in his sleep, and later with a hammer.

 Cook says for men, the physical pain isn’t even the worse part of the abuse.